 KVC Kentucky is accredited by The Joint Commission, and a proud member of the Kentucky chapter of the Children’s Alliance.

-The organization is a subsidiary of KVC Health Systems which directly touches the lives of nearly 60,000 children each day in five states and Washington, D.C.
-Due to KVC’s leadership in the use of evidence-based practices to achieve better outcomes and advance child welfare, the Annie E. Casey Foundation has endorsed KVC as a national best-practice organization.
+The organization is a subsidiary of KVC Health Systems which directly touches the lives of over 60,000 children each day in five states and Washington, D.C.